 It is for these reasons you must ensure the conditions such as maintaining the pipeline in isolation via containerizing the internal networks, granting privileges for authorized users, setting up VPN, two-factor authentication and so forth.
 Thus, to put it in a single sentence, the pipeline must be secured with regard to the core principles of DevSecOps.

 3. Reproduce Staging as close to Production

-Reproducing the production environment as closely as possible in the form of staging (mock) environment is necessary to find out the unanticipated hindrances which go unnoticed during the testing process.
+Reproducing the production environment as closely as possible in the form of a staging (mock) environment is necessary to find out the unanticipated hindrances which go unnoticed during the testing process.
 Though maintaining every nuance of the production environment is impossible, you should try to maintain and manage the essentials of the production environment as much as possible.

 4. Commit multiple times but build only once

 The capability to commit code several times a day is the reason behind the smooth integration process of the CI/CD pipeline.
-Yet, there is one essential aspect which, when performed more than once may pose a major threat against delivering a quality product.
+Yet, there is one essential aspect that, when performed more than once may pose a major threat against delivering a quality product.
 It is the mistake of performing builds more than once.
 Compiling/Packaging multiple times for different stages will result in creating discrepancies in the view that all those stages were not meant to build a single whole product.

 5. Reduce Branching and focus on early integration

 Highly known best practices about the CI/CD is to commit the code at least once a day into the shared repository.
 It is important because the early integration of the smaller codes daily by the concerning developers eliminates the massive and onerous integration burden before the product release.